Tangled Up (Girls Aloud album): Songs

 The album opens with "Call the Shots", an "elegant" electropop ballad that incorporates elements of 1980s pop and 1990s house, and minor Europop sounds.
 Additionally, it was described as one of their softer–sounding singles in their career and features a solo bridge section by member Nicola Roberts.
 Furthermore, Cheryl highlighted it as her favourite track from the album and said it gave her goosebumps.
 The second track, "Close to Love", was noted by commentators as the "kick-starter" to the album, singling out its "energetic" nature and dance–house music as a factor.
 During the verses, it features a "part rap, part singing" delivery by member Nadine Coyle.
 The third track of the album, "Sexy!
 No No No..."—which was released as the record's lead single—was described as one of their most "daring" single releases.
 Incorporating instrumentation such as synthesizers, keyboards and vocoder pro-tools for Cheryl's vocals at the first part of the recording, it is an experimental power pop anthem that emphasizes a rock-like sound over-top accompanying electronic music.
 "Girl Overboard" was singled out as one of the better cuts from the album, with many critics praising its "clubby vibe" and 80s-inspired house and Eurodance music.
 Moreover, a Matt O'Leary from Virgin Media felt the song was one of the only "melodic" mentions on Tangled Up.

 "Can't Speak French", the fifth song on the record, is a "sultry" midtempo number that features electric guitars and synths, similar to what was used during the phase of smooth jazz music.
 Likewise, "Black Jacks" is another midtempo recording that boasts 1960s-psychedelic music, and was compared to the work of Toni Basil and Sugababes.
 Another melodic track to Tangled Up, it was selected by some critics as one of the "finest" moments from both the album and Girls Aloud's career.
+"Black Jacks" was originally recorded for the group's previous studio album Chemistry but left out of the album for unknown reasons.
 The seventh track, "Control of the Knife", is a reggae and ska-influenced tune that incorporates a variety of trumpets, drum machines and synthesizers.
 During the song's chorus, an uncredited male singer performs the lines "Got sweet hassle, sweet talking me / Got cheap babble, cheap talking free," through vocoder effects.
 "Fling" was described by DIYs Stuart McCaighy as a "trademark GA" track, signifying its "beefed-up dancefloor" sound and rap section as examples.
 Similarly, Nick Levine at Digital Spy noticed that the track saw Girls Aloud on "full vamp-mode".